Fairfield High School for Girls: History

 It was established in 1796 by Mary Tyrrell and the Moravian Church, a Protestant organisation which originates in the 15th century, with just 21 girls and 6 teachers.
 Thus, it has been providing inclusive girls' education for over 200 years.

 Grammar school

 It was a girls' high school, based at The Square.
 There were plans in 1965, by the divisional executive (for the Tameside area), for it to become a sixth form college, to come into operation by 1967.
 The Lancashire Education Committee never approved the plan.
 It was administered by the Borough of Tameside from April 1974.

 Comprehensive

 In 1975 the headmistress, Miss Ruth Gleave, resigned and became head of Bradford Girls' Grammar School (which became an independent school at the same time) in Bradford, just before the school became comprehensive in 1979.
 The school lost its sixth form.

-The school was Grant Maintained between 1993 and 1999.
-It then became a Foundation School and became a Specialist Science College in September 2004.
+The school was grant-maintained between 1993 and 1999.
+It then became a foundation school, and then a specialist Science College in September 2004.